rsksmart/devportal-1.0/rif/marketplace/guide/getting-started.md

 4 - The URL may be displayed depending on the config which points to Marketplace and has the Peer ID as a parameter.
 Otherwise, navigate to the URL where you started: [RIF Marketplace Sell Page](https://marketplace.rifos.org/storage/sell) and copy-paste the Peer ID generated in the previous step.

 5 - After [Creating an Offer](#offer-storage) you are ready to start the rif-pinning daemon and an IPFS node.
-To run an IPFS node, please refer to this documentation: https://docs.ipfs.io/how-to/command-line-quick-start/.
+To run an IPFS node, please refer to the [IPFS documentation](https://docs.ipfs.io/how-to/command-line-quick-start/).
 To run the RIF Pinner with default configurations, execute the following in the terminal:

 ```